The evolutionary roads leading to low effective spins, high black hole masses, and O1/O2 rates of LIGO/Virgo binary black holes: Introduction

+The LIGO/Virgo Collaboration has reported the detection of ten binary black hole (BH-BH) mergers during the O1/O2 observations: GW150914, GW151012, GW151226, GW170104, GW170608, GW170729, GW170809, GW170814, GW170818 and GW170823~\citep{LIGO2019a,LIGO2019b}.
+We list the basic properties of these mergers in Table~\ref{tab.ligodata}.

+In our analysis we use only the LIGO/Virgo--reported events but three additional BH-BH mergers, GW170121, GW170304, and GW170727, were detected at high confidence ($P_\mathrm{astro} > 0.98$\footnote{LIGO/Virgo uses $>0.95$ probability to report events of astrophysical origin}) by \cite{Venumadhav2019}.
+They have low effective spins consistent with the triggers reported by the LIGO/Virgo collaboration.
+The three other events reported by \cite{Venumadhav2019} are most likely not of astrophysical origin.
+In particular GW170403, with a highly negative effective spin, was reported as the least secure event.
+Two more events were reported with high effective spins: one with $\chi_\mathrm{eff}=0.7^{+ 0.2}_{-0.3}$ \citep{Venumadhav2019} and the second with $\chi_\mathrm{eff}=0.81^{+0.15}_{-0.21}$ \citep{Zackay2019}, however, these triggers have only a $56\%$ and $71\%$ chance of being of astrophysical origin, respectively.

-Advanced LIGO/Virgo have reported the observation of six binary black hole (BH-BH) mergers: GW150914, LVT151012, GW151226, GW170104, GW170608 and GW170814 ~\citep{Abbott2016a,Abbott2016b,Abbott2016c,Abbott2017a,Abbott2017b,GW170814}.
-These mergers, except for GW151226 and GW170608, contain ``heavy'' BHs with component masses $>20\msun$.
-These massive BHs are consistent with formation by isolated binary evolution of stars with metallicities $<10\%\zsun$ and initial masses in the range $40$--$100\ M_\odot$, while lower mass BHs may have formed from lower mass stars or at higher metallicity~\citep{Belczynski2010b, Belczynski2016b}.
-A typical evolution involves interaction of stars in a binary through mass transfer and a common envelope phase ~\citep{Tutukov1993,Lipunov1997,Belczynski2002,Voss2003,Dominik2012, Belczynski2016a,Eldridge2016,Woosley2016,Stevenson2017,Kruckow2018} and its outcome was predicted to produce the first LIGO/Virgo sources ~\citep{Belczynski2010a}.
+The majority of the reported mergers contain ``heavy'' BHs with component masses $>20\msun$ and are consistent with being formed by isolated binary evolution of stars with metallicities $\lesssim 10\%\zsun$ and initial masses in the range $40\mbox{--}100\,\msun$, while lower mass BHs may have formed from lower mass stars or at higher metallicity ~\citep{Belczynski2010b,Belczynski2016b}.
+A typical evolution involves the interaction of stars in a binary through mass transfer and a common envelope phase~\citep{Tutukov1993,Lipunov1997,Belczynski2002,Voss2003,Dominik2012, Belczynski2016a,Eldridge2016,Woosley2016,Stevenson2017,Kruckow2018,Hainich2018, Marchant2018,Spera2019} and its outcome was predicted to produce the first LIGO/Virgo sources~\citep{Belczynski2010a}.